Brendenfriedel/DiGiVor/README.md

 # DiGiVOR
 DiGiCo OSC converter and formatter for getvor.app

+DiGiVOR is only supported on MacOS currently.
+Testing has only been done on Apple Silicon using MacOS Monterey

 ## Install
 Download and unzip DiGiVOR.zip, then move application to the computers application folder.
 (Unexpected performace may come up if placed somewhere else.)